 - Encourage: Institute an open source day at work.
 This could be once per month or quarter.
 Make it an even with free food and perhaps a morning lecture by an outside speaker or expert.
 At our agency, this happened every two weeks and was called “innovation day.”

 - Promote: In return for working on open source during working hours, ask your team that they sign their commits and messages with your company’s website URL.
 You can also request that they use an email signature with the line that you’re looking for new team members.

-- Track: Find a way to track the results and the leads by asking those who submit interest or reviews how they found you.
+- Track: Find a way to track the results and the leads by asking those who submit interest or reviews on how they found you.
 Meet monthly with those taking part in the program to get an update.
 Provide encouragement and support if necessary.